How much water should you drink a day? How much water should a child drink? How much water should I drink while pregnant?

 It’s important to realize that everyone’s needs are different, and there are certain times where increased water intake — or closer monitoring of intake — may be necessary.
 Keep these circumstances in mind when figuring out how much water to drink:

 - Exercise: Remember to start activities fully hydrated, replenish as you go, and drink plenty of water upon completion.
 Be particularly vigilant about replacing lost fluids when exercising in warm or humid conditions.

 - Pregnancy: Hydration needs may also evolve during pregnancy.
 Water carries nutrients to and cushions the baby in amniotic fluid, and aids in breast milk production.

 - Age: There is greater risk of dehydration in elderly adults and infants and young children.
 Additionally, these populations may be less aware of their thirst, so it’s important to pay attention to how much water is being consumed.

-But no matter what life stage you’re in, there’s no question that drinking enough water is important.
-Water is an essential nutrient — we need it to transport oxygen and nutrition, carry waste away, and maintain balance in our regulatory systems.
+No matter what life stage you’re in, there’s no question that drinking enough water is important.
+Water is an essential nutrient — we need it to transport oxygen and nutrients, carry waste away, regulate body temperature and much more.

 Be sure to consult your medical professional in regards to water consumption goals tailored to your individual needs.